 The ketogenic diet (or keto diet, for short) is a low-carb, high-fat diet that offers many health benefits.
 During nutritional ketosis, your body converts fat into compounds known as ketones and begins using them as its main source of energy.
 It also turns fat into ketones in the liver, which can supply energy for the brain.
 Ketones are also known as ketone bodies.

 The ketogenic diet has been used therapeutically to remedy conditions such as epilepsy, polycystic ovarian syndrome, irritable bowel syndrome, dementia, and diabetes.
 Ketogenic diets may even have benefits against cancer, Parkinson’s, Alzheimer’s disease, and bipolar mental illness.
 Not to mention the fact that people who embrace the keto diet report feeling great overall, dropping pounds, having increased energy, and balanced hormones.

 The Ketogenic Diet in a Nutshell

 Unlike other diets, keto is not a fad and has some pretty solid science behind why so many people are successful following it.
-It targets a number of underlying reasons for weight gain – including hormonal issues such as insulin resistance, with high blood sugar levels, and the vicious cycle of eating empty calories due to out of control hunger and cravings.
+It targets some underlying reasons for weight gain – including hormonal issues such as insulin resistance, high blood sugar levels, and the vicious cycle of eating empty calories due to out-of-control hunger and cravings.

 Doing so switches your body into a state of “ketosis” where you focus on a high-fat, adequate-protein, and low-carb intake, this diet forces your body to burn fats instead of available carbohydrates and reduced blood sugar and insulin levels.
 The great thing about this diet is that it is delicious!
 Once you are fat-adapted, you won’t have cravings, and you will be satisfied all the time.